Rurusetto/rurusetto/content/posts/sandbox/index.md

 # overview

 - Creator : [Evast](https://github.com/EVAST9919)
-- Availability : Available on Evast's supporter on Patroen
+- Availability : Available to Evast's supporter on Patreon
 - Patreon : [EVAST](https://www.patreon.com/evast/posts)

-Sandbox is a playground that Evast make for make something fun with osu!framework inside osu!game.
+Sandbox is a playground dedicated to having fun with osu!framework inside osu!lazer.
 The ruleset is developed by Evast and is only available at Evast's Patreon page.

 # gameplay

-This rulesets don't have gameplay on `Play` menu.
-You can access Sandbox by go to osu!lazer main menu, open in-game settings and go to ruleset's setting (type `Sandbox` in search box if you can't find it) and click on `Open Main Screen` button.
+This ruleset doesn't "play" in the same way as other rulesets.
+Instead, it is accessed via an "Open Main Screen" button within the game wide settings panel.

 ### list of sandbox game